-I am the author of Law and Religion (Cambridge University Press, 2011) and Religion, Law and Society (Cambridge University Press, 2014), Religion and Marriage Law: The Need for Reform (Bristol University Press, 2021), Subversive Legal History: A Manifesto for the Future of Legal Education (Routledge, 2021) and Religion in Schools: Learning Lessons from Wales (Anthem, 2022) and A Historical Introduction to English Law: Genesis of the Common Law (Cambridge University Press, 2023).
+I am the author of Law and Religion (Cambridge University Press, 2011) and Religion, Law and Society (Cambridge University Press, 2014), Religion and Marriage Law: The Need for Reform (Bristol University Press, 2021), Subversive Legal History: A Manifesto for the Future of Legal Education (Routledge, 2021) Religion in Schools: Learning Lessons from Wales (Anthem, 2022) and A Historical Introduction to English Law: Genesis of the Common Law (Cambridge University Press, 2023).

 I am co-author of Religion and Law in the United Kingdom (Kluwer Law International, 2011; 2nd ed 2014; 3rd Ed 2021) which forms part of the International Encyclopaedia of Laws Series.

 I have edited or co-edited Law and Religion: New Horizons (Peeters, 2010), Religion and Legal Pluralism (Ashgate, 2015), The Confluence of Law and Religion (Cambridge University Press, 2016), Law and History: Critical Concepts in Law (Routledge, 2017), Law and Religion: Critical Concepts in Law (Routledge, 2017) Leading Works in Law and Religion (Routledge, 2019) and the Research Handbook on Interdisciplinary Approaches to Law and Religion (Edward Elgar, 2019) .

 I am also the author or co-author of over 70 articles and book chapters addressed to legal, sociological and general readerships.
 See: Books and Publications